November 1, 2020 – Dia de los Muertos

 And just when I thought my doom-scrolling had come near its end… Trump removes the US from the Open Skies Treaty (a Russian surveillance program dating to 1992) and is destroying the airplanes used to carry out those missions.
 He has also killed the funding for replacements.
 His ‘burning down the house’ tactics continue.

 The last of my street-level neighbors is moving at the end of the month.
 I’ll be surrounded by empty apartments and I feel like I’m the last kid on the block.
 I’ve given up trying to forge friendships here since people only stay for about 6 months.
-The one neighbor I have socially podded with, needs to go into self isolation in order to attend to an upcoming family matter.
-The holidays are going to be quiet here, except for the Roman Legion and their herd of dogs that have taken up residence upstairs…
+The one neighbor I have socially podded with, needs to go into self isolation over the holidays in order to attend to an upcoming family matter.
+The holidays are going to be quiet here, except for the Roman Legion and their herd of dogs upstairs…

 I’ve broken 2 sewing machine needles while trying to finish a face mask.
-I finally got 2 hats ready to ship, and I still have 5-6 hats and a dress to finish by December 15.
+I still have 5-6 hats and a dress to finish by December 15.
 But instead of sewing, I’m blogging.
-Writing has become the new procrastination when I’m not wasting the night doom-scrolling.
+Writing has become the new procrastination when I’m not doom-scrolling.
 I should be relieved by Biden’s win but I continue to wait for the next shoe to drop.
 I’m tired and frustrated with being less productive and focused than I think I should be.
 It’s like the light at the tunnel’s end is just a mirage.

 November 25, 2020